 "Then I'll arrest them.
 You said there's a camera right?"
-"Yeah.
+"Yes.
 There's a camera."
-"Well, then, whether they're there or not you'll be able to show me who did what."
+"Well, then, whether they are there or not you'll be able to show me who did what."
 Amy sighed and gave the officer the address then they both headed to the parking lot.
-As she pulled back into the lot in front of her office Amy saw officer Juno was already there.
-A small crowd was gathered in front of her office door.
-Amy could see Maggie standing with her feet wide spread and her fists on her hips straining her neck to look into Amy's space.
+As she pulled back into the parking lot in front of her office Amy saw officer Juno got there first, and a small crowd had gathered in front of her office door.
+Amy could see Maggie standing with her feet wide spread and her fists on her hips stringing her neck to look into Amy's space.
 Officer Juno was walking up the stairs.
 Amy parked her car next to the police cruiser and went to grab her bag from the passenger side seat.
-The satin pouch slid out of the purse.
-The satin pouch opened and four cards fell out of the deck and onto the seat face up: five of cups, seven of swords, The Empress, and The Fool.
+Her cards slid out of the purse and onto the seat.
+The satin pouch opened and four cards slid out of the deck and onto the seat: five of cups, seven of swords, The Empress, and The Fool.
 "No shit!"
 Amy exclaimed out loud.
 "I don't need you to tell me that!" she told the cards as she put them back in their pouch and stuffed the pouch in her purse.
-As Amy approached the small gathering of people in front of her office, officer Juno was taking everyone's name and trying to herd them away from the door.
-Amy could see one of the hinges had been pulled out of the door entirely and everything was on the floor.
-The whole office had been tossed, but why?
-Whoever Mike Musgraves was or wasn't, Amy hadn't had anything to do with him before this unfortunate string of events and she certainly had never seen the other man who had been with him.
-Amy didn't gamble, not even pretzel sticks and peanuts with her dad and brother playing Rummy growing up.
+As Amy approached the small gathering of people in front of her office officer Juno was taking everyone's name and trying to herd everyone away from the door.
+Amy could see one of the hinges had been pulled out of the door entirely and everything was on the floor, the whole office having been tossed, but why?
+Whoever Mike Musgraves was or wasn't, Amy had nothing to do with him before this unfortunate string of events and she certainly had never seen the other man who had been with Mike.
+Amy never gambled, not even pretzel sticks and peanuts with her dad and brothers playing Rummy growing up.
 Gambling was a fool's game and Amy was no body's fool.
-Maggie came running in Amy's direction as she reached the top of the stairs.
+Maggie came running in Amy's direction.
 "Oh Amy!
 I'm so glad you're alright.
 Did you see your office?"
 Amy just stared at Maggie who abruptly shut up and backed away from her.
-The other people gathered around were Maggie's clients and Tubbs, the building maintenance man.
+The other people gathered around were two of Maggie's clients and Tubbs, the building maintenance man.
 Amy didn't recognize Tubbs at first because he didn't usually work on Saturdays and wasn't wearing his coveralls.
-Instead he was wearing dark blue creased jeans with a button down oxford, cardigan and loafers.
+Instead he was wearing dark blue creased jeans with a button down oxford and cardigan and loafers.
 Officer Juno said something to Maggie who thanked him and nodded and headed back to her office with her two clients while Tubbs stayed to talk with Amy and officer Juno.
 Officer Juno looked at Amy with a hard stare.
 "And you have no idea what they were looking for?" he questioned her as if he didn't believe her at all.
 Amy was shocked.
 "No idea at all!
 I told you.
 I had only recently been introduced to Mr. Musgraves and this would have been his first appointment."
 "And probably his last."
-Tubbs quipped looking at all the damage in the space.
+Tubbs guipped looking at all the damage in the space.
 Amy surveyed the room.
 All her books were knocked off the shelves.
 The ficus was toppled and dirt was all over the floor.
 The Bose radio was on the floor as were all her stones and her desk lamp.
-The Chihuly bowl, however, was sitting, unbroken, in the center of the table that also served as her desk.
-She approached the bowl and picked it up gingerly turning it over in her hands.
+The Chihuly bowl, however, was sitting, unbroken, in the center of her table.
+She approached the bowl and picked it up turning it over in her hands.
 "I can't believe it!" she said.